The text is from here.

 Bekipore®'s resitance coefficient α is also included in the catalog.
 Bekipore® is mainly used in laminar flow, so inertial resitance coefficient is not considered.

-For Zhijin nets and sintered wire nets (poamettes), graphs of pressure loss on air and water (flow rate vs pressure loss) are also included in the catalog.
+For Zhijin nets and sintered wire mesh (poammet), graphs of pressure loss on air and water (flow rate vs pressure loss) are also available in the catalog.

 Filter